 Cheaper Prices for Heroin

-The increase in prescription drug costs coupled with more expansive, efficient heroin distribution channels have driven the prices for street heroin lower than they’ve ever been before.
-According to Time U. S., the cost for a bag of heroin ranged from $50 to $150 just 10 years ago when supplies were sparse and limited.
+The increase in prescription drug costs coupled with more expansive, efficient heroin distribution channels has driven the prices for street heroin lower than they’ve ever been before.
+The cost for a bag of heroin ranged from $50 to $150 just 10 years ago when supplies were sparse and limited.
 Today, in Chicago, the going rate for the same quantity of heroin is $10.
-Restricted access to prescription pain medications and higher costs for prescription medications has created an every growing demand in the heroin market.
+Restricted access to prescription pain medications and higher costs for prescription medications has created an ever-growing demand in the heroin market.
 This growing demand further drives the price of heroin down making it all the more attractive to prescription pain pill addicts.
 Add to this the improved quality of the heroin product and heroin addiction rates have nowhere to go but up.